 Meet the Authentic Maine lobster, Homarus Americanus.

-Maine lobstermen harvest the majority of their lobsters during the time when lobsters are shedding their old shells, yielding an annual crop of new shell lobsters primarily between July and October.
-Because the more delicate new shell lobsters are difficult to ship long distances, you have to come to Maine (or at least New England) to experience this delicious seafood.
-This tile is made in Maine.
-There is a full line of tile and field tiles to go with this lobster tile.
+Maine lobstermen harvest the majority of their lobsters during the time when lobsters are shedding their old shells.
+Consequently, this yields an annual crop of new shell lobsters primarily between July and October.
+The more delicate new shell lobsters are difficult to ship long distances.
+As a result, you have to come to Maine (or at least New England) to experience this delicious seafood.
+Similarly, this tile is made in Maine.
+Lastly, there is a full line of tile and field tiles to go with this lobster tile.

 What are Alewives?

-Alewives are anadromous (sea-run) fish that spend the majority of their life at sea but return to freshwater to spawn.
-Alewives have co-evolved and co-existed with other native fish and wildlife in Maine’s streams, rivers, ponds, and lakes for thousands of years.
-Alewives are members of the herring family; their close cousins are shad and blue back herring.
+Alewives are anadromous (sea-run) fish that spend the majority of their life at sea.
+However, they later return to freshwater to spawn.
+Alewives have co-evolved and co-existed with other native fish and wildlife in Maine’s waters for thousands of years.
+Additionally, they are members of the herring family; their close cousins are shad and blue back herring.
 Alewives have slender bodies, and they normally grow to 10”-11” in length, and weigh about half a pound.

 Repeat spawners can be as large as 14” and weigh a pound or more.
-Alewives are grayish green on their back, and silvery on their sides and belly.
-They’ve got a single black spot behind their eye, and their tails are forked.
+Furthermore alewives are grayish green on their back, and silvery on their sides and belly.
+Forked tails and a single black spot behind their eye is it’s signature.

-The bad news is that many Mainers have never seen an alewife run because Maine’s historically thriving alewife population has plummeted during the last two centuries.
+In short, the bad news is that many Mainers have never seen an alewife run.
+This is because Maine’s historically thriving alewife population has plummeted during the last two centuries.
 Dams, pollution and over fishing have taken their toll.
 Southern Maine’s Alewife Brook, for example, no longer has alewives.